JagerOtter801/TerraOffRoad/README.md

 ### 🧭 Navigation & Location
 - **Real-time GPS tracking** - Always know your current location
 - **Custom route creation** - Plan your off-road adventures on trail maps
-- **Non-vocal turn-by-turn navigation** - Visual guidance without distracting voice prompts
+- **Non-vocal turn-by-turn navigation** - Visual guidance with sound or vibration without distracting voice prompts
 - **Audio waypoint alerts** - Customizable sounds when reaching important points
+- **Custom waypoint markers** - Customizable waypoint markers with icons or photos so users can have visual indicators of memorable visual points as they navigate.
 - **Haptic feedback** - Vibration alerts for key navigation events

 ### 🗺️ Trail Management